Cervical intraepithelial neoplasia: Outcomes

 It used to be thought that cases of CIN progressed through grades 1–3 toward cancer in a linear fashion.

 However, most CINs spontaneously regress.
 Left untreated, about 70% of CIN 1 will regress within one year; 90% will regress within two years.
 About 50% of CIN 2 cases will regress within two years without treatment.

 Progression to cervical carcinoma in situ (CIS) occurs in approximately 11% of CIN 1 and 22% of CIN 2 cases.
 Progression to invasive cancer occurs in approximately 1% of CIN 1, 5% of CIN 2, and at least 12% of CIN 3 cases.

 Progression to cancer typically takes 15 years, with a range of 3 to 40 years.
 Also, evidence suggests that cancer can occur without first detectably progressing through CIN grades and that a high-grade intraepithelial neoplasia can occur without first existing as a lower grade.

 Research suggests that treatment does not affect the chances of getting pregnant, but it is associated with an increased risk of miscarriage in the second trimester.

+Additionally, young women with HSIL are at an increased risk for developing cardiovascular disease including: Myocardial infarction, heart failure, and cerebrovascular disease during follow-up.